 As the December 2017 deadline approaches, most trucking companies are now going for ELD implementation as a result.
 If you are one of those companies, and need some help with the information, we are here.

-Here are some most common questions that organizations ask while transitioning towards ELD implementation.
+Here are some most common questions that organizations ask during an ELD transition.

 The ELD Mandate covers nearly all fleets and drivers that are required by the FMCSA to maintain their records of duty status.
 However, there are a few categories of vehicles and drivers who are exempt from this ELD mandate.